Abby Korotney, President

 Rabbi Kinzer received his Ph.D. in Near Eastern Studies from the University of Michigan in 1995.
 He has taught at the University of Michigan, Michigan State University, and Fuller Theological Seminary.
 Rabbi Kinzer is Senior Scholar and President-Emeritus of Messianic Jewish Theological Institute (MJTI), an educational center for our movement.

 Rabbi Kinzer is also the chairman of the board of Hashivenu and a founding member of the Messianic Jewish Rabbinical Council.

 Rabbi Kinzer is the author of several books and articles along with his latest volume titled Searching Her Own Mystery: Nostra Aetate, the Jewish People, and the Identity of the Church.
 More information about his publications can be found on our Books page and on his website, www.MarkKinzer.com.

 Ken has a Bachelor of Arts in Political Science degree from the University of Michigan, Ann Arbor, and a Master of Science in Information Systems from Lawrence Technological University.
-After working for Hewlett Packard, Compuware and Ford Motor Company, he settled in at a real estate multiple listing service (MLS) where he has spent the last 23 years, currently serving as their Chief Technology Officer.
+After working for Hewlett Packard, Compuware, and Ford Motor Company, he settled in at a real estate multiple listing service (MLS) where he has spent the last 24 years and is currently serving as their Chief Technology Officer.

 Ken is available to lead Passover seders and to speak to synagogues, churches, small groups and chavurot with the goal of building bridges, growing interfaith relationships, and helping others to understand the continuing role of the Jewish people and their eternal covenant with HaShem and His Messiah Yeshua.